YuzhuoMa97/SPAGxECCT/README.md

 **Compared to traditional statistical testing methods that account for local ancestry, SPAGxEmix<sub>CCT-local</sub> offers much greater computational efficiency.** SPAGxEmix<sub>CCT-local</sub> leverages local ancestry information to estimate the distribution of ancestry-specific genotypes and the null distribution of test statistics.
 For most tests (ancestry-specific genetic main effect p-values > 0.001) in a genome-wide G×E analysis, SPAGxEmix<sub>CCT-local</sub> utilizes residuals from a genotype-independent model (fitted only once across the genome-wide analysis) to construct test statistics.
 In contrast, traditional methods must incorporate local ancestry as covariates and fit a separate model for each variant, which is computationally burdensome for genome-wide analyses.

-## The computational efficiency can be greatly enhanced through incorporating polygenic scores (PGSs) as covariates with fixed effects.
+## The computational efficiency and statictical power can be enhanced through incorporating polygenic scores (PGSs) as covariates with fixed effects.

 Recent reports have shown that adjusting for PGSs can account for polygenic effects and increase statistical power.
 For SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub>, and SPAGxEmix<sub>CCT-local</sub>, incorporating polygenic scores (PGSs) as covariates with fixed effects can significantly enhance computational efficiency.
 When accurate PGSs are available, a genotype-independent model can be fitted across genome-wide analyses, allowing us to use regular score statistics as test statistics, followed by a hybrid test employing normal approximation and SPA.
 By including PGSs as covariates, we eliminate the need for constructing statistics through matrix projection or linear regression using genotype data, thereby improving computational efficiency.
 Additionally, incorporating PGSs can further boost the statistical power of SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub>, and SPAGxEmix<sub>CCT-local</sub> by accounting for polygenic effects, as recent studies have demonstrated that adjusting for PGSs enhances statistical power.